HoriK816/EnemyBehaviorTreeDemo/README.md

 Inverter Nodes invert the results of the child node.

 Furthermore, all BT nodes return the three types of results.

 They are
 * SUCCESS
 * FAILURE
 * RUNNING

 SUCCESS represents that the node finishes its work correctly.
-FAILURE is the opposite, and vice versa.
+FAILURE is vice versa.
 RUNNING represents that the node is still in an executing state.
 Normally, the Character's Action (walking, attacking, chanting a spell, and so on...) takes time, therefore the corresponding node continues to return to RUNNING during that time.